Updated: Apr 18

 In Guldental the vineyard cultivates vines in the individual layers of Honigberg and Rosenteich .

 The Honigberg on the southwestern edge of the Guldenbach rises about 60m above the stream.
 A layer of the earth just a few meters thick, interspersed with many river pebbles, lies on a mighty red sandstone layer that rose from the interior of the earth at the time of the sinking of the Rhine trench and formed the valley of the Guldenbach.
 The soils are comparatively poor in nutrients and require intensive humus management to ensure an adequate water supply.
-We have planted burgundy in our "Rosenwingert" which captivate with their special fruitiness.
+We have planted burgundy in our "Rosenwingert" which captivates with its special fruitiness.

 The vineyards of Zwölberich are surrounded by protective forests and diverse orchards.
 So that we can cultivate the vines there in full harmony with nature, unaffected by the viticulture of our conventional colleagues.
-The subsoil of this layer consists of red sandstone, which rose to the west and east of the Guldenbach when the Guldenbach valley sank as a column millions of years ago.
+The subsoil of this layer consists of red sandstone, which rose to the west and east of the Guldenbach when the Guldenbach Valley sank as a column millions of years ago.
 There are only approx. 70 - 80 cm cultivated soil on the rock.
 The wines that grow there are particularly characterized by the water supply to the plants throughout the year.

 Photo Rosenteich (click to right for slideshow)